 I enjoyed a Hawaiian Poke (POH-keh) bowl for lunch at the New York Botanical Garden.
-Yes – lightly marinated and mostly raw fish like ahi tuna and salmon with lots of vegetable and flavor.
+Yes – lightly marinated and mostly raw fish like ahi tuna and salmon with lots of vegetables and flavor.
 I have discovered that this light, fresh, protein rich, gluten free salad is on chic menus all over.
 These are the new ‘tuna towers’.

-The first Poke was a raw fish salad which originated with Hawaiian fishermen taking the trimmings from their catch and marinating it in poke seasonings inspired by Japanese and other Asian cuisines.
+The first Poke was a raw fish salad that originated with Hawaiian fishermen taking the trimmings from their catch and marinating it in poke seasonings inspired by Japanese and other Asian cuisines.
 Seasonings can include soy sauce, green onions, Maui onions, sea salt, sesame oil and Furikake (see ASE article).
 Although Poke is just gaining a following in the U.S.; consumption of fresh, high grade raw fish is standard fare in many cultures: fish tartare, carpaccio, ceviche and sashimi.
 I can be squeamish about raw fish, so I have included some vegan and cooked alternatives to the basic recipes.

 Poke bowls are fun to serve with add-ins on a platter so that each guest can build individual bowls.
 Begin your bowl with a grain, add vegetables and greens, add a marinated protein and finish with a creamy aioli.

 Most Poke bowls begin with a grain –

 The basic Poke marinade recipe for the protein is: